Inventua/nucleus-core/Documentation/Developers/topics/saving-settings.md

 ### Content
 Modules which store Html, Markdown or text content should use the ==Content== table to store content.
-Content records consist of a reference to the module which they belong to, a title, the content and a sort index.
+Content records consist of a reference to the module which they belong to, a title, the content, content type and a sort index.
 You can store multiple content records for a single module instance in the ==Content== table.
+The default content type is text/html.
+If you are saving markdown content, set ContenType to text/markdown.
+If you are saving plain text, set ContentType to text/plain.

 Obtain a reference to [IContentManager](/api-documentation/Nucleus.Abstractions.Managers.IContentManager/) by including a parameter in your constructor.
 The ==Content Manager== has methods to Save, List and manage content records.

+If you use the [Content.ToHtml](/api-documentation/Nucleus.Extensions.xml/Nucleus.Extensions.ContentExtensions/) extension method from
+Nucleus.Extensions.ContentExtensions to render your content, any of the three supported content types will be converted to Html.

 > This example is from the Multi-Content module.
 Code which does not demonstrate the content manager has been removed for brevity.
 ```